 the lower back.
 Sometimes a sudden twisting movement or even a sneeze will

-force some of the nucleus (the material inside the disc) out through the disc's
+force some of the material out.

 Activities that are done over and

 over again that may stress the lower back, including poor lifting habits,

 prolonged exposure to vibration, and sports-related injuries.